|

 determines relative aperture of the rear lens, as well as its object

-separation.
-The doublet spherical aberration coefficient is a combined
+doublet lens is a combined

 value of the two elements' coefficients sd=s1+s2,